 Short-term capital gains do not benefit from any special tax rate – they are taxed at the same rate as your ordinary income.
 For 2013, ordinary tax rates ranged from 10 percent to 39.6 percent, depending on your total taxable income.

 If you sell an asset you have held for one year or less, any profit you make is considered a short-term capital gain.
 The clock begins ticking from the day after you acquire the asset up to and including the day you sell it.

 If you can manage to hold your assets for longer than a year, you can benefit from a reduced tax rate on your profits.
-As of 2012, the long-term capital gains tax rate was 15 percent for most taxpayers.
-If your ordinary tax rate is already less than 15 percent, you could qualify for a zero percent long-term capital gains rate.
-For high-income taxpayers, the capital gains rate could save as much as 20 percent off the ordinary income rate.
+For 2013, the long-term capital gains tax rates are 0, 15, and 20 percent for most taxpayers.
+If your ordinary tax rate is already less than 15 percent, you could qualify for the zero percent long-term capital gains rate.
+For high-income taxpayers, the capital gains rate could save as much as 19.6 percent off the ordinary income rate.

 One of the many benefits of IRAs and other retirement accounts is that you can defer paying taxes on any gains.
 Whether you generate a short-term or long-term gain in your IRA, you don't have to pay any tax at all until you take the money out of the account.
 The negative is that all contributions and earnings you withdraw from an IRA, even profits from long-term capital gains, are taxable as ordinary income.
 You gain the benefit of tax-deferral but lose the benefit of the long-term capital gains tax rate.